Skip to navigation

 Darjeeling is one of the few hill stations that's entirely built on a slope

-Darjeeling is one of India's most famous hill stations, renowned of course for its tea.
+Darjeeling is one of India's most famous hill stations; it is, of course, renowned for its tea.
 Most of the hill stations I've visited – the Cameron Highlands, Kodaikanal, Dieng and so on – are situated in valleys, with a pleasant town centre surrounded by hills studded with beautiful residences.
-Not so Darjeeling: this hill station lives at an altitude of 2134m on a west-facing slope, which makes it easy to work out which direction you're facing, but it also makes exploring feel like a workout on a step machine.
+Not so Darjeeling; this hill station lives at an altitude of 2134m on a west-facing slope, which makes it easy to work out which direction you're facing, but it also makes exploring the town feel like a workout on a step machine.

 One of the snow leopard cubs in Darjeeling